 To paint the accents I used metallic colors from the same color palette as the colors of the design.
 I used metallic green to highlight the green accents, metallic copper or bronze to highlight the pinks and the reds and pearl to highlight the yellows or the whites.
-But of course, you can create your own ‘rules’ and paint the bookmarks as you want!
+But of course, you can create your own ‘rules’ and paint the printable scripture bookmarks as you want!

 While the bookmarks are drying, you can create some tassels to further embellish them.
 I’ve actually created some adorable mini tassels using … a fork!
 I know it might sound strange, but I wanted them to have about the same size and the fork helped to achieve that!

 It also helped with actually keeping the tassels in place while making them because I kind of complicated my life with this metallic twine that I’ve decided to use.
 I love this gold twine, it has an almost wire-y feel to it, but it was really slippery and difficult to handle.
 But I’ve made it work and I was really happy with my gold metallic tassels!
 Other options would be to use yarn, twine or even silk or satin ribbons.

 As you can see, I actually added a small piece of this metallic twine on top of the tassels so I can easily hang them afterwards.